wooorm/parse-english/Readme.md

 ---

 **parse-english** is an English language parser in JavaScript.
-Build on top of [TextOM](https://github.com/wooorm/textom/).
 NodeJS, and the browser.
 Lots of tests (330+), including 630+ assertions.
 100% coverage.

-Note: This project is **not** an object model for natural languages, or an extensible system for analysing and manipulating natural language, its an algorithm that transforms plain-text natural language into an object model.
+Note: This project is **not** an object model for natural languages, or an extensible system for analysing and manipulating natural language, its an algorithm that transforms plain-text natural language into an AST.
 If you need the above-mentioned functionalities, use the following projects.

 * For a pluggable system for analysing and manipulating natural language, see [retext](https://github.com/wooorm/retext "Retext").
-* For the object model used in parse-english, see [TextOM](https://github.com/wooorm/textom/ "TextOM");
+* For an object model, see [TextOM](https://github.com/wooorm/textom "TextOM").

 ## Installation